Observe novel tricritical phenomena in self-organized Fermi gas induced by higher order Fermi surface nesting: Introduction.

 In this Letter, we concentrate on the fermionic superradiant phenomenon in strong pumping limit, where the scattering of Fermi atoms is confined to the perpendicular plane.
 We first calculate the second- and fourth-order perturbative contributions in zero-temperature limit analytically, corresponding to two- and four-photon effects, respectively.
 By comparing the results of 1D and 2D fermi gas, we find that the infrared divergence in 1D systems will result in the tricritical phenomenon, which vanishes in 2D systems as the infrared divergence is absent.
 With the aid of the analytical results, different scaling behaviors of the critical boundary and the tricritical point are revealed.
-In addition, the finite-temperature cases are discussed.
-It reveals that the tricritical point will extend to a tricritical curve with increasing temperature, giving us novel finite-temperature phase diagrams where both quantum- and classical-type tricritical points emerges.
-What's more, superradiance does not occur most readily at zero temperature.
-Instead, an optimal temperature exists at which the superradiant phase transition can be most effectively observed with weaker pumping strengths.
+For a dissipative cavity, a multistable phase diagram is obtained and it's verified by the numerical simulation through master equation, where a hysteresis-type evolution is demonstrated.
+Additionally, we discuss finite-temperature scenarios, where the 2nd- and 4th-order coefficients in Landau theory are analytically obtained.
+It reveals that the tricritical point will extend into a tricritical curve with increasing temperature, giving us novel finite-temperature phase diagrams where both quantum- and classical-type tricritical points emerge.
+What's more, in zero temperature limit, we prove the critical pumping strength is independent of the temperature in 1st order, implying $\lim_{\Delta T\rightarrow0}\Delta B_c\sim \Delta T^\nu$ with the scaling rate $\nu>1$.